 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients prescribed antianxiety medications.
-These drugs are prescribed to patients experiencing depression or anxiety.
+This metric tells you the percentage of long-term patients receiving antianxiety medications.

 Managing Depression Among Residents